Compte rendu: Publication of the report

-Contribution to a revolutionary situation
+Legacy

-The Compte rendu was accepted because of Necker's reputation, but it also acted to bolster that reputation; despite the costs of war, it seemed that France remained in a strong financial position.
-Necker attained high popularity among ordinary people, who were particularly sympathetic to a minister who, unusual for someone in high office, had been a commoner.
+Despite the initial popularity and importance of the Compte rendu, Necker's ascendancy in the ministry did not last.
+His financial reforms, including attempts to rein in the practice of selling venal offices, had created a large number of enemies intent on causing Necker's downfall.
+Equally, within the ministry itself, Necker had alienated other key ministers including Vergennes through pursuing his policies.
+In May 1781, Necker decided to test the King's confidence in him, requesting to be brought into the royal council despite the fact he was a Protestant.
+When both Vergennes and Jean Frédéric Phélypeaux, Count of Maurepas told Louis they would resign if he acceded to Necker's request, Necker resigned on May 19.

-After Necker left his position as finance minister, there was a succession of ministers under whom the true financial situation came to light.
+After Necker left his position as Director-General, there was a succession of ministers under whom the true financial situation came to light.
 The Compte rendu was also arguably a factor in causing resistance to attempts in 1787 by then-finance minister Calonne to reform the financial system.
-Calonne argued that the state finances were in a poor state and thus required overhaul to ensure greater efficiency in taxation.
+Calonne argued that the state finances were in an emergency and thus required overhaul to ensure greater efficiency in taxation.
+Calonne characterized the Compte as a fraud, using it as a scapegoat for the poor financial position in which the ministry now found itself, following the reversal of Necker's reforms.
 The Assembly of Notables, to whom the reforms were initially proposed, were skeptical of this explanation, possibly as a consequence of the belief that France remained in a strong position from the time of Necker.

-After a succession of different finance ministers, Louis XVI later re-appointed Necker in the view that he was in the best position to manage France's growing credit problems.
-Necker remained as popular as ever, and when he was dismissed on 11 July 1789, a public outcry ensued.
-Combined with the simultaneous economic crisis—the price of grain had skyrocketed over the winter of 1787–88—this contributed to the storming of the Bastille on 14 July.
+In the study of the revolution, the Compte rendu has been criticised by modern historians and has been seen as an important link in the chain of events leading ultimately to the crisis that precipitated the events of 1789 and beyond.
+Equally, it has been argued that the Compte was responsible for popularizing the idea of good financial management as a classical political virtue and enshrining this idea in the Revolution.